-As we head into another school year, let’s give our teachers the support they deserve!
-Whether your school is in person, online, or hybrid this fall, these teacher morale boosters are sure to lift up your teachers.
+When heading into a school year or returning from a much-needed summer or holiday break, make sure to give teachers the support they deserve!
+Whether your school is in person, online, or hybrid, these teacher morale boosters are sure to lift up your staff.

 How To Improve Teacher Morale

 One of the best ways to boost teacher morale is to support them in the areas of wellbeing.

 There are 8 areas of wellbeing to keep in mind when working to improve teacher morale:

 By helping teachers take care of themselves in these areas, you'll help them stress less so they can put more energy into supporting their students, helping to improve teacher morale.

 There are many ways you can support employees in the 8 areas of wellness.
 The tips below focus on teacher emotional health, physical health, social health, and occupational health, especially for teachers.

 What better time to show teachers you care about them than right at the beginning of the school year or after a break?
 Some teachers may be dealing with extra stress and anxiety as they make the necessary preparations for the upcoming semester.
 You can help them return with one (or more!) of these morale-boosting ideas.